pranavjv/vam/README.md

-# VADAM Benchmarking Framework
+# VRADAM Benchmarking Framework

-This repository contains a comprehensive benchmarking framework for comparing the ADAM and VADAM optimizers across various deep learning tasks.
+This repository contains a comprehensive benchmarking framework for comparing the ADAM and VRADAM optimizers across various deep learning tasks.

 ## Project Structure